cyrill-martin/kmapper/README.md

 To disappoint everyone upfront, there's no fancy topic modeling or NLP going on at kmapper's side.
 It's a plain-simple (re-)organization of search results.

-1. With kmapper you send a search query to the [DOAJ](DOAJ)'s article [search API](searchAPI).
+1. With kmapper you send a search query to the [DOAJ][DOAJ]'s article [search API][searchAPI].
 2. kmapper gets a response of the top **50** articles matching your query (10 results per "page").
-3. Based on an article's journal it has been published in, the DOAJ has already tagged each article with [LCC](LCC) classes and subclasses.
+3. Based on an article's journal it has been published in, the DOAJ has already tagged each article with [LCC][LCC] classes and subclasses.
 4. kmapper maps the received LCC classes to its own set of scientific disciplines and groups the search results based on relevance (search result "page") and scientific discipline.

 ## Why kmapper?